Let the good times roll with this New Orleans Itinerary

 OK, this isn’t everyone’s cup of tea (yes, there are tea readings too).
 I’m going to caveat this by saying, I don’t believe in psychic powers and actually think the industry is a big money grab but I thought I would have fun with it anyways.

 There are many readers in NOLA and I ended up at The Voodoo Bone Lady.
 My reader was Doctor Joy.
 She was friendly and had no problem telling me what I was doing wrong in my life and what I needed to change for success.

 Certain things she told me, I brushed aside.
 But I was actually impressed with how perceptive she was about me.

 My recommendation is to go in with no expectations and an open mind.
 Don’t spend your time trying to fool her, just be honest and listen to what she has to say.
 If you take her advice and construct it in a way which is applicable to you, you might be pleasantly surprised.

 Other things, like me getting some sort of blood-related disease when I’m older, I just brushed aside.

 Some other notable highlights that I didn’t get to experience but will prioritize on my next trip are:

-The Whitney Plantation - There’s several plantations to visit around New Orleans.
+There’s several plantations around New Orleans.
 While not all plantations have a good reputation, I appreciate those that put a focus on telling the history of slavery.
 I am a firm believer that people should be educated about our past mistakes to prevent them from reoccurring in the future.
 Whitney Plantation is known for their educative experience.

 Fill that Belly